merlinmann/wisdom/wisdom.md

 - If someone else is doing your dishes, be guarded in how often and loudly your criticize how they do it.
 - Related: This also goes for almost everything else.
 - You may not always get to choose what makes you emotional, but you have more agency than you might think about what makes you *irrational*.
 Which is really kind of the point when you think about it.
 Which you should.
-- Some people are really skeptical about the teaching of any topic or thing that they don't personally already know and understand—or more often, something that they *think* they know and understand.
+- Some people are skeptical about the teaching of any topic or thing that they don't personally already know and understand—or more often, something that they *think* they know and understand.
 - Related: You can draw your own conclusions as to what this reveals about those folks' intellectual curiosity.
 But do understand: the less they know, the less they think *you* should know.

 ----

 - Look for little moments of grace when you can feel gratitude for the gift of having a small place in a world that is much bigger, older, and more interesting than you are.
-- Related: an excellent time to practice this is every time you smile and raise your glass to join a toast.
+- Related: one excellent opportunity to practice this is every time you smile and raise your glass to join a toast.
 - There are Finish-the-Can people and Not-Finish-the-Can people.
 You know in your heart which kind you are.
-And so do the people with whom you live.
+As do the people with whom you live.
-- If you think about someone when they're not around and you find yourself wondering if there are ways you could make their life a little better, consider that you might love them.
+- If you think about someone when they're not around and you find yourself wondering whether there are ways you could make their life a little better, consider that you might love them.
 - It can be frustrating when someone won't pay attention to the thing you wish they'd be paying more attention to.
-Consider that other people may be feeling that same frustration about you.
+Consider that other people may sometimes feel that same frustration about you.
-- Don't say you've lost something if you've only *mislaid* it.
-"Lost" is a really special word, best reserved for describing the precious things you've accepted you'll never see again.
+- Don't say you've lost something if you've merely *mislaid* it.
+"Lost" is a really special word, best reserved for describing the precious things you've accepted that you'll never see again.
 - Related: if you *have* mislaid something, it's probably either underneath or inside of something else.
 - Relatedly related: remember to hunt for mislaid items in places where they aren't supposed to be.
 If a thing was where it's *supposed* to be, then you wouldn't still be looking for it, would you?
-- If I were to pitch somebody on my favorite bit I’ve picked up from mindfulness, I’d suggest just starting to frequently notice how you feel about how you feel.
+- If I were to pitch somebody on my favorite bit I’ve picked up from mindfulness, I’d suggest starting to frequently notice how you feel about how you feel.
 - Related: if you don't think you sometimes have big feelings about how you feel, please permit me to gently recommend looking into mindfulness.
-- Get a very thin, extremely lightweight rain jacket.
-Roll it up into a tight and tiny little burrito, secured with a couple silicon/rubber bands, and just leave it in your backpack.
+- Get a thin, lightweight rain jacket.
+Roll it up into a tight and tiny little burrito, secure it with a couple silicon/rubber bands, and just leave it in your backpack.
 Because no matter how much it's not raining right now, chances are it will rain again someday.
 - Related: responsible project management is the art of calmly preparing for things that aren't happening right now.
-A manic dash to survive something that's already started happening (and which you easily could have anticipated) is generally regarded as a less skillful application of the art.
+A manic dash to survive something that's already happening (and which you probably should have anticipated) is generally regarded as a less skillful application of the art.
-- Relatedly related: the use of a rain umbrella should require roughly the same degree of training and certification as an automobile license.
+- Relatedly related: the use of a rain umbrella should require roughly the same formal training and certification as an automobile license.
 If you are in public and using an umbrella irresponsibly, you should lose your privileges.
-It's not your personal weather sword, and it makes you so much broader and pointier than you realize.
+It is not your personal weather sword, and it makes you *so* much broader and pointier than you realize.
 Maybe just get a rain jacket.
 - If you can't be a good example, at least try to become an interesting cautionary tale.

 ----